Simple Self-Conditioning Adaptation for Masked Diffusion Models: Related Work

-\textbf{Self-Conditioning in Diffusion Models.} Self-conditioning in diffusion models refers to conditioning the denoiser on its own earlier predictions along the denoising trajectory.
-For discrete data, \textit{Analog Bits} \cite{chen2023analogbitsgeneratingdiscrete} applies self-conditioning within a continuous-state bit-diffusion formulation, where discrete variables are represented as binary bits and diffused as real-valued ``analog bits.''
-In text generation, \citet{strudel2022selfconditionedembeddingdiffusiontext} study self-conditioning in a continuous embedding-space diffusion model by feeding back prior denoising predictions.
-These works demonstrate that reusing earlier denoising estimates can improve iterative generation, but they do not directly address post-training adaptation of pretrained absorbing-mask MDMs, where masked positions collapse to a single absorbing token and previous clean-state token distributions are not retained in the latent state.

-Several recent methods are closer to our setting because they also target cross-step information reuse in discrete diffusion. \textit{Loopholing Discrete Diffusion Models} \cite{jo2026loopholingdiscretediffusiondeterministic} addresses information loss by introducing a deterministic latent pathway that preserves pre-sampling information across denoising steps.
-This mechanism provides an explicit channel for carrying information beyond the sampled masked state, but it changes the model architecture and is not primarily designed as an efficient post-training retrofit for existing pretrained MDM backbones, instead requires training a new model from scratch with the additional deterministic pathway.
-Concurrent with our work, \textit{Residual Context Diffusion Language Models} \cite{hu2026residualcontextdiffusionlanguage} recycle discarded token representations during diffusion decoding by injecting them back as contextual residuals at later steps.
-This approach also exploits cross-step information reuse, but it requires an additional reference model to construct contextual residuals during training, which increases training complexity and makes the method less appealing for use as a post-training adaptation.
+\textbf{Self-Conditioning and Cross-Step Reuse.} Self-conditioning refers to conditioning a denoiser on its own earlier predictions along the denoising trajectory.
+For discrete data, \textit{Analog Bits} \cite{chen2023analogbitsgeneratingdiscrete} applies self-conditioning in a continuous bit-diffusion representation, while \citet{strudel2022selfconditionedembeddingdiffusiontext} study self-conditioning for text diffusion in continuous embedding space.
+These methods show that reusing previous denoising estimates can improve iterative generation, but they do not directly address pretrained absorbing-mask MDMs, where still-masked positions collapse to a single absorbing symbol and the previous clean-state token distribution is discarded.
+Recent methods are closer to our setting because they also seek to preserve information across discrete denoising steps. \textit{Loopholing Discrete Diffusion Models} \cite{jo2026loopholingdiscretediffusiondeterministic} introduces a deterministic latent pathway that carries pre-sampling information across steps.
+However, this mechanism changes the model architecture and is not primarily designed as an efficient post-training retrofit for existing pretrained MDM backbones, instead requires training a new model from scratch with the additional deterministic pathway.
+Concurrently, \textit{Residual Context Diffusion Language Models} \cite{hu2026residualcontextdiffusionlanguage} recycle discarded token representations during diffusion decoding by injecting them back as contextual residuals.
+This approach also exploits cross-step information reuse, but it requires an additional reference model to construct contextual residuals during training, which increases training complexity and makes the method unsuitable for post-training adaptation.